 Risks are identified through the central risk management system.
-Information on risks can be found in the Opportunity and Risk Report on page 73 et seq.
+Information on risks can be found in the Opportunity and Risk Report.
 No risks within the meaning of Section 289c(3) were identified in fiscal year 2023.

 External Sustainability Performance Ratings and Capital Market Indices